dotnet/diagnostics/documentation/design-docs/dotnet-tools.md

         asp-net-basic   Useful starting point for ASP.Net performance investigations gc              Tracks allocation and collection performance
         gc-collect      Tracks GC collection only at very low overhead none            Tracks nothing.
-Only providers specified by the --providers option will be available.
+Only providers specified by the --provider option will be available.

-    --providers
+    --provider
-        Provider configurations specified here add to the configurations already provided via the --profile argument.
+        A provider configuration specified here adds to the configuration already provided via the --profile argument.
 If the same provider is configured in both places, this option takes precedence.
-        The provider_configuration_list is a comma separated list of provider configurations.
-Each configuration consists of the provider name and optionally keywords, a verbosity level, and custom key/value pairs.
-A configuration is encoded Name[:Keywords[:Level[:KeyValueArgs]]]
+        A configuration consists of the provider name and optionally keywords, a verbosity level, and custom key/value pairs.
+It is written Name[:Keywords[:Level[:KeyValueArgs]]]
           Name         - the provider's name
           Keywords     - 8 character hex number bit mask Level        - 2 character hex number
-        KeyValueArgs - a semicolon separated list of key=value
+          KeyValueArgs - a semicolon separated list of key=value This argument can be specified multiple times to add any number of provider configurations.

     Examples: